 Making oolong tea is a little more intricate than green teas and black teas.
 After the tea leaves are picked, they're allowed to wilt, then rolled or twisted to increase oxidation.
 The leaves are then heated in a hot air tumbler or wok.
 This rolling/twisting/heating process is repeated over and over again (often 20 times or more!) to achieve the perfect flavor and aroma.
 Once the tea is crafted to perfection, the leaves are dried to preserve their flavors.
 After that, some oolongs are also roasted to give the tea a deep, woodsy character.

 Oolong tea originated in China, and different tea producing regions are known for their unique oolongs with special flavor profiles.
-The Fujian Province is known for its legendary Ti Kwan Yin Oolong, a floral, buttery oolong that green tea lovers would adore.
-For a highly oxidized oolong more akin a black tea, our August Peach Oolong is dark and toasty, without the tannic edge that black tea has.
+The Fujian Province is known for its legendary Ti Kwan Yin Oolong, a floral, buttery oolong that green tea lovers adore.
+For a highly oxidized oolong more akin to a black tea, our August Peach Oolong is dark and toasty, without the tannic edge that black tea has.

 Taiwan is also famed for its oolong teas, such as the delicate Coconut Pouchong, or the honey-sweet Oriental Beauty.
 Today, many other countries are starting to produce oolong tea as well.
 Try our Indian Oolong for a fruity infusion with juicy apricot and muscat grape notes!

 Oolong tea is often touted as a "weight loss tea," but people forget that all true tea (including green, black, white and oolong) comes from the same plant.
 While all tea contains antioxidants, oolong tea has been shown in studies to potentially aid weight loss, improve heart health and even help prevent cavities.